yaroslaff/testmsg/README.md

 ## Use together with msmtp

 Here we send with TLS and authentication (using [msmtp](https://github.com/marlam/msmtp)).
-User for authentication (`--user`) is same as FROM address.
-Testmsg generates valid message and msmtp
+Username for authentication (`--user`) is same as FROM address.
+Testmsg generates valid message and msmtp sends it.

 ~~~
 FROM=sender@example.com